JesseLu/ob-1/physics/README.md

 *   the s-parameters which determine the spacing of the simulation grid,
 *   the values of the permeability on the simulation space,
 *   the background values of the permittivity (epsilon), and
-*   a function handle that returns the change in epsilon with respect to various values of the structure parameters (z).
+*   a selection matrix (S) which describes the change in epsilon as a function of z.